Bernhard Stempfle: Biography

-As an increasingly prominent Nazi figure, he was the target of Social Democratic satire and portrayed as the anti-Semitic bishop of Miesbach.
+As an increasingly prominent Nazi figure, he was the target of Social Democratic satire and portrayed as the "anti-Semitic bishop" of Miesbach.
 He idealized Hitler and attacked the BVP, the Zentrum, and their alleged Jewish backers.
 According to Hitler's personal photographer Heinrich Hoffmann, Stempfle frequently visited Munich and was a member of Hitler's inner circle, joining Hitler "at his corner table at the Café Heck", and advising him on religious issues.

 Multiple authors and eyewitnesses, such as Konrad Heiden and Nazi "apostate" Otto Strasser, report that not only did Stempfle correct the galley proofs of Mein Kampf, but that he indeed copy-edited certain passages.
 Historian and Hitler biographer Alan Bullock likewise discusses this.
 (See the German version of this Wikipedia entry for more details.)

 In 1934, he was imprisoned in Dachau concentration camp.
 In June, his body was found in the woods near Harlaching, several kilometers away.
-His death is attributed by some accounts to a broken neck and by others to shots in the heart "while trying to escape".
-There is disagreement also over the reasons for his murder.
-In some accounts, it is considered possible that he was regarded as having too much information about Hitler's past and personal life, and especially about the death of Hitler's niece, Geli Raubal.
-Other accounts hold that it was perhaps his attacks on Christian Weber, for immorality and running a brothel, that determined his fate.
+The cause of his death is unclear: some accounts blame a broken neck and others attribute his death to gunshots in the heart "while trying to escape".
+The motive behind his murder is also unclear.
+In some accounts, it is considered possible that he was regarded as having too much information about Hitler's past and personal life, especially about the death of Hitler's niece, Geli Raubal.
+Other accounts hold that Stempfle was perhaps killed over his criticism of SS general Christian Weber for immorality and running a brothel.